I-AM-Fission/Quantum_password_manager-generator/README.md

 A Python-based password manager that uses IBM Quantum hardware to generate high-entropy passwords and stores them securely in an encrypted local vault.

-This project combines quantum-generated randomness with modern encryption to create a secure and practical desktop password manager.
+This project combines quantum-generated randomness with modern encryption to create a secure desktop password manager.

 ---

 ## Overview

-The application generates passwords using real quantum measurements from IBM Quantum backends.
+The application generates passwords using quantum measurements from IBM Quantum backends.
 Those measurements are processed to remove statistical bias and then mapped into a secure character set.

 All saved credentials are stored locally in an encrypted vault file.